What are the benefits of using Neuro-Tools?

 Practice Mindfulness to build your ability to return to an anchored state when thoughts, feelings and sensations activate us.
 Mindfulness practices increase self-awareness.

-Practice Molly's Dancing the Cingulate to stabilize and balance the mind.
-This is also incredibly helpful as a Focus practice to interrupt activation.
+**This is also incredibly helpful as a FOCUS practice to interrupt activation of the stress response

 Know Thyself - Develop YOUR toolkit (which is going to be unique to YOU, your brain and your system) for interrupting activation, restoration of safety/calm, and strengthening your unshakable center.
 Focus interrupts and balances.
 Mindfulness increases our Self awareness, our unshakable center and our flexibility.
 Open Heart generates compassion for self & others.
 Quiet Mind builds the observer, increases calm awareness, and prepares us for (or returns us to) sleep.